 The program educational objectives of the Software Engineering Program at Iowa State University: The graduates, within five years of graduation, should

-3. engage in continuous learning and professional development.
+- engage in lifelong learning and professional development;

 We expect that these objectives will be manifested in our graduates through the following five key attributes: (a) peer-recognized expertise, (b) engagement in professional practice, (c) sustained learning, (d) leadership, and (e) teamwork.